cdbunker/Image_Retrieval/README.md

 After encoding the images with the algorithm, the nearest neighbors are calculated again.
 Notice how much better the '2' class performs.
 ![alt text](https://github.com/cdbunker/Image_Retrieval/blob/master/retrieval_with_encoding.png)

-Here is the t-SNE embedding of the original feature space.
+Here is the t-SNE embedding of the original feature space (test set).
 ![alt text](https://github.com/cdbunker/Image_Retrieval/blob/master/tsne_no_encoding.png)

-Here is the t-SNE embedding of the encoding feature space.
+Here is the t-SNE embedding of the encoding feature space (test set).
 Notice that the classes have more space between them.
 ![alt text](https://github.com/cdbunker/Image_Retrieval/blob/master/tsne_with_encoding.png)